 This document provides an overview of data collected on the experience of people with sensory disabilities when receiving a WEA message.
 In 2015, a national online survey was conducted to collect data on how people with sensory disabilities experience the Wireless Emergency Alerts System (WEA).

 This document provides survey results and findings on the effectiveness of Wireless Emergency Alerts (WEA).
-The survey include both respondents with and without a disability.
+The survey includes both respondents with and without a disability.
 Response to the survey helped to identify gaps in WEA effectiveness and propose recommendations to emergency managers that serve as alert originators, as well as cell phone manufacturers and providers.

 This document provides accessibility guidelines for making print and electronic documents accessible to people with disabilities.
 It outlines specific criteria for making documents accessible. (i.e. simple content for readability and clean typefaces (i.e. sans serif) for appearance, style, and legibility).
 Also provided are additional accessibility suggestions specifically for the web for people with disabilities who may be using different kinds of technologies/software as aid.